alkemyTech/OT144-CLIENT/README.md

 Each loader accepts a loading prop as a boolean.
 The loader will render null if loading is false.
 (const [loading, setLoading] = useState(false))

+### Running Linear Progress
+Each Progress has their own default properties.
+You can overwrite the defaults by passing props.

+Props: {
+  width => 600px,
+  percent,
+  colorPrimary,
+  colorSecondary,
+  containerClassName,
+}

+In case of not passing the prop percent the component will animate itself showing a common loader.